Mathuv/guides-django/README.rst

 series 1
 ++++++++

 Series 1 covers the process involved in creating `django starter`.
 It consists of 9 parts that breakdown everything that was done and why.
-Part 9 is shows you how to configure your project to use Wagtail.
-It is optional, so don't feel the need to do it if your not planning on doing wagtail.
+Part 9 shows you how to configure your project to use Wagtail.
+It is optional, so don't feel the need to do it if your not planning on working with wagtail.

 `Part 1`_